Updated August 19, 2023

-The data is filtered and also got sorted in order of Z to A.
+The data is filtered and sorted in order of Z to A.

-By clicking Sort by color, the data will be filtered as per our criteria and will also be sorted as per color of that cell, like if you select a cell colored red that will be on the top.
+By clicking Sort by color, the data will be filtered as per our criteria and sorted as per the color of that cell; if you select a cell colored red, that will be on the top.